vlapsley/blog/content/post/2017-12-31-2017-the-year-in-review.md

 In July, I replaced the hypervisor on the homelab server with [Proxmox](https://www.proxmox.com/).
 Wow, what an awesome product.
 Easy to use, great features and very stable.
 Promptly tried the Tectonic Kubernetes cluster build and got it working!
 But alas, one of the worker nodes would fall over with not enough memory to run [Prometheus](https://prometheus.io/) monitoring and other services.
 Back to the drawing board.

 I researched an alternative and decided to build a [Rancher](https://rancher.com/) cluster.
-I had dabbled with Rancher in 2016 when learning some basic [Docker](https://www.docker.com/) functionality.
+I had dabbled with Rancher in 2016 whilst learning some basic [Docker](https://www.docker.com/) functionality.
 In less than an hour with Proxmox and RancherOS I had a Rancher orchestration VM and 3 worker nodes built.
 Five minutes later I have a Hello World web page served with Nginx in Docker.
 I couldn't believe how easy this was to get working.

 ## Minetest mapgen and mods